How to Calculate Date Range in Excel (4 Ideal Methods)

 Inserting Formula to Count Interval of Dates

-• As a result, the above formula will show the output as a number for the dates in the specified date range.
+• It will give the output as a number for the dates in the specified date range.

 Result of Applying Mathematical Operation

-• Lastly, use the Autofill tool to get all the intervals.
+• Use the Autofill tool to get all the intervals.

 Final Output on Intervals among Dates of All Products

 Note: You can also apply the DAYS function to subtract the dates and get intervals.
-For this, use this formula based on the above dataset.
+For this, use the following formula based on the above dataset.

 =DAYS(D5, C5)